 To improve the performance of a Node.js application that involves IO, you need to understand how your CPU cycles are spent and what is preventing higher degrees of parallelism in your application.
-In this article, Jorge Bay shares his insights on areas that cause throughput degradation and tips for how to boost performance.
+In this article, Jorge Bay shares his insights on areas that cause throughput degradation and tips on how to boost performance.

 If you've ever wondered what happens when your bytecode executes, join former Oracle G1GC performance-lead Monica Beckwith in her guided tour of just-in-time (JIT) compilation and runtime optimizations in OpenJDK HotSpot VM.